 And this is certainly true.
 In Rothschild's day, before banking regulation and antitrust laws existed, it was indeed possible for small groups to gain controlling interests in enough financial institutions that it could be argued that they "controlled" a nation's money supply.
 Evidently the Senator made up the quote to support whatever speech he was making, and attributed it to a famous name to give it some clout.

 Some claim the Rothschilds own half the world's wealth.
 If they do, it's only in the same way that you do.
 Anyone with an interest-bearing bank account owns shares in whatever funds their bank invests in.
 Those funds own shares in other funds and public companies, and so on.
 At some level, virtually every financial entity owns, and is owned by, any other entity, in every country.
-It's exactly like the degrees of Kevin Bacon.
 The notion that anyone could "control the world's finances" is ludicrous.